FREE TESTS

 \(\dfrac{a}{b} = \dfrac{c}{d}\)

-This implies \(a:b\) is proportional to \(c:d\)
+This implies \(a:b\) is proportional to \(c:d\).

 Proportions are common in recipes, maps, scale models, and other scenarios where one ratio must remain consistent with another.

-A rate is a special kind of ratio comparing quantities with different units, for example:
+A rate is a special kind of ratio comparing quantities with different units.
+For example:

-• Miles per hour (distance vs. time),
+• Miles per hour (distance vs. time)

-• Cost per pound (price vs. weight).
+• Cost per pound (price vs. weight)

-• Dollars per hour (wages vs. time).
+• Dollars per hour (wages vs. time)

 Example: If a car travels 150 miles in 3 hours, its rate (speed) is:

-\(\dfrac{150 \text{ miles}}{3 \text{ hours}} = 50 \text{ miles per hour}\).
+\(\dfrac{150 \text{ miles}}{3 \text{ hours}} = 50 \text{ miles per hour}\)

-Questions involving rates are usually word problems about speed (distance /time), unit price (total cost/quantity), and hourly wage (total Pay/hours worked).
+Questions involving rates are usually word problems about speed (distance/time), unit price (total cost/quantity), and hourly wage (total pay/hours worked).

 Scaling Factor in Measurement

-A scaling factor tells you how much a length in a diagram or model is enlarged or reduced relative to the real-life object.
+A scaling factor tells you how much the length in a diagram or model is enlarged or reduced relative to the real-life object.
 This is not about converting units like inches to centimeters; rather, it’s about maintaining a consistent ratio between a representation and actual size.

 For example, if 1 inch on a blueprint equals 10 feet in real life, we treat that as a consistent ratio (scale factor).
 A model of a building might have a 1:50 scale, meaning 1 unit in the model corresponds to 50 of the same units in reality.